FusionAuth/fusionauth-site/site/learn/expert-advice/oauth/modern-guide-to-oauth.md

 With this mode, your OAuth server might display a permission screen to the user that asks if they want to grant the third-party application permissions to your APIs.
 This isn't strictly required and depends on your requirements.

-#### Examples

 ### Machine-to-machine authorization

 The machine-to-machine authorization mode is different than the previous modes we've covered.
 This mode does not involve users at all.
 Rather, it allows an application to interact with another application.
 Normally, this is via backend services communicating with each other via APIs.

 Here, one backend needs to be granted access to the other backend.
 We'll call the first backend the source and the second backend the target.
 To accomplish this, the source authenticates with the OAuth server.
 The OAuth server proves the identity of the source and then returns a token that the source will use to call the target.
 This process can also include permissions that are used by the target to authorize the call the source is making.

 ### Device login and registration